CCBDA-UPC/Assignments-2025/Lab05.md

 ## Task 5.1: Download the code for the Web App

 You are going to make a few changes to the base Python code.
 Therefore, download the repository on your local disk drive as a *[zip file](ccbda-signup.zip)*.
-Inside of your responses repository for the current Lab session, unzip the file and change the name of the folder to *ccbda-signup*.
+Unzip the file inside of your responses repository for the current Lab session, and change the name of the folder to *ccbda-signup*.

 <a name="Task52"/>

 ## Task 5.2: Create a DynamoDB Table

-Our signup app uses a DynamoDB table to store the contact information that users submit.
+The signup app uses a DynamoDB table to store the contact information that users submit.

 #### To create a DynamoDB table